Jumble: Computerized solutions

 Douglas Hofstadter developed a program called Jumbo that tries to solve Jumble problems as a human mind would.

-The program doesn't rely on a dictionary and doesn't try to find real English words, but rather words that could be English, exploiting a database of plausibilities for various combinations of letters.
+The program does not rely on a dictionary and does not try to find real English words, but rather words that could be English, exploiting a database of plausibilities for various combinations of letters.

 Letters are combined non-deterministically, following a strategy inspired by chemical reactions and free associations.